Ace/King – What Does The Math Say

 The Math of Ace/King Suited

-Of course, with Ace/King Suited, you have the same probabilities as described above, along with the nut flush draw.
+Of course, with Ace/King Suited, you have the exact probabilities described above, along with the nut flush draw.
+The probability of being dealt A/K Suited is 0.3% or 331 to 1 odds.

 The probability of getting something “good” on the flop is 43.69% or 1.29 to 1 – assuming you want to include the flopped flush draw of 10.94%, meaning you will miss the flush nearly 2 out of 3 times.